Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 Information resides at all levels, from the histone–DNA interactions at the sub-nucleosomal scale to the chromosome–chromosome and chromosome–lamina interactions in the nuclear space.
 This multi-level architecture can be regulated and/or exploited by a variety of com- ponents such as transcription factors, architectural proteins and non-coding RNAs in order to coordinate gene expression and cell fate.

-With the help of currently
+With the help of currently chromosome capture technologies, let's
 - chromosome territories
 - A/B Compartments
 - TAD(Topologically Associating Domains)